 |5:00pm||Arrive back at the orphanage, and rest for a few hours|

-For the inter island flights there is TransNusa airlines based in Kupang.
+For the inter island flights there are TransNusa airlines and Susi air, based in Kupang.

 Non-Indonesian visitors are required to get a Visitor Visa upon entry into Indonesia.
 For a maximum stay of 30 days, the cost is USD $25.
 For a maximum stay of 10 days, the cost is USD $15.
 You will be required to purchase this visa upon landing at the airport and before clearing customs and immigration.
 Please refer to the Indonesian immigration website for further information.